| Lesson 6 | Singleton: participants and collaborations |

 public class TestSingleton {

-// Get a reference to the single instance of Singleton.
+// Get a reference to the single instance.

 Singleton s = Singleton.instance();